 Hmmmmm; that seems like a great experiment!
 If you (or any other Costco customer) doesn’t mind wasting a few minutes next time you are Costco shopping then do this;

-- First make sure your Costco hearing aids are locked, see Hearing Aid Lists (Costco, MFi, Big5). btw> @MDB 's KS7’s are not locked.
+- First make sure your Costco hearing aids are locked, Search for Hearing Aid Lists Costco. btw> @MDB 's KS7’s are not locked.

 - Ask Coctco if they would reprogram your hearing aids for another Costco customer that you will find on CraigsList.

 - If they say Yes, then we know they are not under GN’s thumb (which I think is the case).

 I was so excited to have found a pair of the very model I lost one of.
 Costco member to costco member–they still wouldn’t program for me.